10 Ways To Sleep Better

 Eat a High Protein Low Carb Snack Close To Bedtime

 This is easier said than done.
-Now and then the stress from work, home, finances can get to you.
-If you have trouble falling asleep, meditating for 10-15 minutes on the bed can put you to sleep faster.
+Now and then the stress from work, home, finances, and even the physical stress of training in the gym can get to you.
+If you have trouble falling asleep, meditating for 10-15 minutes on the bed can put your mind at ease, and help you to fall asleep faster.

 This might sound counter-intuitive but one of the best things you can do to improve your sleep is to get up early.
 Knowing that you have to wake up at a certain time will make you hit the bed at the right time.